eshita19/oracle-db/README.md

      - Not Null: Column value cannot be null.
      - Unique: Column value should be unique per row.
      - Check: specify condition which should be true for row update.

+## Data Dictionary:
+  - User data stored in tables.
+  - Oracle stores metadata  of these tables in Data dictionary.
+  - We have read-only access to Data dictionary.
+  - It has:
+     - Definitions of all schema objects(table, views, indexes, synonyms, sequences, procedures, functions, packages, triggers and so on.
+     - Table constraints.
+     - Oracle users info.
+  - Structure: It consists of base tables and views from base tables. sys user is owner.
+We can access info from the views.
+  - View naming convention: USER_:Created by you, All_: Created by you + accessible views, DBA_: DBA views, V$: performance tables.